 Retail and online sports betting are legal in Kansas.
 SB 84, the law to legalize sports betting, came into effect on July 1, 2022.
-Sports betting hasn’t gone live in the Sunflower State but is expected to on January 1, 2023.
+Sports betting will go live in the Sunflower State on September 1, 2022.

 The Kansas Lottery oversees Kansas sports betting.
 The state lottery sets out all the regulations and requirements for sportsbooks.
 However, the Kansas Racing and Gambling Commission will aid the lottery.

 How old do you have to be to bet in Kansas?

 You must be 21 or older to place sports bets in Kansas.
 Alternatively, you can place online horse racing bets if you are at least 18 years old.
 You may be required to verify your age by sending copies of your photo ID to the betting site.

 There was a hard deadline of January 1, 2023 for the launch of sports betting in Kansas, but the Kansas Lottery is set to oversee a soft launch on September 1, 2022 before an official launch of the market on September 8.

 Where will I be able to bet on sports in Kansas?

 When sports betting is live in Kansas, you will be able to place bets using online sportsbooks anywhere in the state.
 Alternatively, you can visit one of the state’s retail sportsbooks at its commercial casinos.
 The Kansas Lottery will also license 50 retail locations to offer sports betting kiosks.